Looking for an easy-to-follow itinerary for Rajasthan? Read on for some essential travel tips for this vibrant state!

 After spending an hour to 90 minutes in the Ranakpur Jain Temple, it’s time to move on to the “White City” or “City of Lakes” – Udaipur is yet another spellbinding city that you must have on your Rajasthan trip itinerary.
 Unlike the dry desert landscape of Jaisalmer, Udaipur resembles a lush oasis with its seven sapphire-shaded lakes and towering emerald hills.

 During your 2 days in Udaipur tour the Ahar Museum; wander through the massive City Palace; take a sunset boat ride on Lake Pichola; and walk around Jagmandir island.
 Foodies also absolutely need to set aside 1 night for a wonderful traditional Rajasthan cooking class.
 Udaipur is also the perfect place to take it easy and immerse yourself in the laid-back, breezy atmosphere of the city.
 Click here to read my quick Udaipur travel guide!

 Days 6 and 7: Jaipur

-Jaipur is a UNESCO-listed city, one of the top places to visit in India and a permanent fixture on the ty.
+Jaipur is a UNESCO-listed city, one of the top places to visit in India and a permanent fixture on the Rajasthan tour itinerary.
 If you’ve visited India before and toured the Golden Triangle that spans Delhi, Agra and Jaipur then you may have already explored the Pink City; that being said, this magical destination is one of those places that you’ll want to re-visit time and time again.